bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A: .forEach call a function on each item of an array without creating a new array, while .map creates a new array.
+WARNING .forEach can mutate the existing array!

 2. What is the difference between a function and a method?

+A: a function exists seperately to itself, accepting arguments through paramenters and returning values.
+A method is a function bound to a specific object.

 3. What is closure?

+A: closure refers to the way functions "close" off whats inside from whats outside there brackets.
+Whats larger, outside, containing can be accessed from inside but whats outs outside cannot access whats inside without returning values.

 4. Describe the four rules of the 'this' keyword.

+A:
+   1. In the globabl scope, "this" refers to the window as its object.
+   2. When using dot notation, "this" refers to the object in which it is being used.
+   3. In a constructor object. "this' refers to the object you create using that constructor.
+   4. When using the call method, "this" is implied by the argument.

 5. Why do we need super() in an extended class?

+A: The super keyword allows the child class to inherit the attributes and methods of the parent class.

 ## Project Set up